 - Aiming to establish at least 80 research groups

 The organization structure of WASP reflects the strategic instruments and the scope of the research program.
-Below is a chart of the management groups.
+Below is a chart of the management groups, click on the picture for full screen view.
 Please visit the Management page to see the current members.